Hurstville Grove

 Hurstville Grove is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hurstville Grove's dwelling structure, as per the latest Census, consisted of 88.1% houses and 11.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
-Home ownership in Hurstville Grove stood at 48.9%, with mortgaged dwellings at 36.1% and rented ones at 15.0%.
-The median monthly mortgage repayment was $3,200, exceeding Sydney metro's average of $2,427.
-The median weekly rent in Hurstville Grove was $600, compared to Sydney metro's $470.
-Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Hurstville Grove dwelling structure, as per the latest Census, comprised 88.1% houses and 11.9% other dwellings.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
+Home ownership in Hurstville Grove was 48.9%, with mortgaged dwellings at 36.1% and rented ones at 15.0%.
+The median monthly mortgage repayment was $3,200, higher than Sydney metro's average of $2,427.
+Median weekly rent in Hurstville Grove was $600, compared to Sydney metro's $470.
+Nationally, Hurstville Grove's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing